petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/users-accounts-organizations/working-with-accounts.md

 ---
 # Working with Accounts

 Accounts in Liferay can represent individual customers in a B2C (i.e. business to consumer) context.
-Or they can represent a B2B (business to business) context with multiple users.
+Or they can represent a B2B (i.e. business to business) context with multiple users.
 See [Accounts](https://learn.liferay.com/dxp/latest/en/users-and-permissions/accounts.html) to learn more.

 Marvelous Markets operate supermarkets across the country.
 Each store purchases maple syrup from Delectable Bonsai.
 The example below shows how to set up and account for one of the markets and assign an account user.